-Virginia Health Care Workforce Development Authority is excited to announce it is conducting a study to examine primary care, behavioral, and nursing health care workforce issues and potential solutions.
-The Appropriations Act, (Chapter 2, Item 292, H1-2) directs the Virginia Health Workforce Development Authority (VHWDA) to establish a workgroup to review current and projected health care workforce shortages, as well as clinical and preceptor shortages, and offer recommendations to address these issues.
-The study is broken out into three Phases.
+The Appropriations Act, (Chapter 2, Item 292, H1-2) directed the Virginia Health Workforce Development Authority (VHWDA) to review current and projected healthcare workforce shortages, as well as clinical and preceptor shortages, and offer recommendations to address these issues.
+Please review the Study’s Initial Report and Final Report.

 - Synthesis of current and projected health care workforce shortages, strengths, and obstacles to addressing the Commonwealth’s issues;